Volunteer Income Tax Assistance (VITA)

 - Copy of your most recent tax return

-- Information regarding healthcare coverage held by you, your spouse and your dependents in the last year (can appear on Form 1095-A, -B and/or -C)
+- For tax years 2016-2018: Information regarding healthcare coverage held by you, your spouse and your dependents in the last year (can appear on Form 1095-A, -B and/or -C)

 - Form W-2 and/or 1099-MISC for each job held in the last year